-3 A substantial body of literature indicates that self-reported consumer motivations for shifting away from 4 meat are primarily linked to concerns for personal health.
-Food safety, cost, and animal welfare, are 5 also important, with concerns about climate change less so (Latvala et al. 2012; Dibb and Fitzpatrick 6 2014; Hartmann and Siegrist 2017; Graça et al. 2019) However, there is little evidence to link these 7 motivations to actual behaviour change (Bianchi et al. 2018; Graça e al. 2019).
-This can be attributed 8 to lock-in mechanisms, such as established habits of food pr vision; skills deficits in preparing non-9 meat meals (Pohjolainen et al. 2015); positive socio-cultural meanings attached to meat eating, 10 including vitality and sociality (Mylan 2018) and limitations in the availability of non-meat options 11 when eating out of the home (Graça et al. 2019).
+olicy motivations for shifting away from meat are primarily linked to concerns for personal health.
+Food safety, cost, and animal welfare, are also important, with concerns about climate change less so (Latvala et al. 2012; Dibb and Fitzpatrick 2014; Hartmann and Siegrist 2017; Graça et al. 2019).
+However, there is little evidence to link these motivations to actual behaviour change (Bianchi et al. 2018; Graça et al. 2019).
+This can be attributed to lock-in mechanisms, such as established habits of food provision; skills deficits in preparing non-meat meals (Pohjolainen et al. 2015); positive socio-cultural meanings attached to meat eating, including vitality and sociality (Mylan 2018) and limitations in the availability of non-meat options when eating out of the home (Graça et al. 2019).